9erson/bytebles/courses/First Byte at Python/Lesson 2 - Data Types.md

 Floats can also be used in mathematical operations, and can be converted to integers using type casting.

+### Chew the Byte
+1. Which data type should you use to store your name?
+2. Which data type should you use to store your age?
+3. What is the data type of the result of adding 2 integers?
+4. What is the data type of the result of adding 2 floats?
+5. What is the data type of the result of adding an integer and a float?
+6. What is the data type of the result of dividing one integer from another?

 ## Type Casting

 Type casting is a process of converting a value from one data type to another in Python.
 It can be helpful when we need to perform operations on values of different types.

 Here are some examples:

+### Integer or Float to String

-- Convert an integer or float to a string using the `str()` function:
+Convert an integer or float to a string using the `str()` function:

 ```python
 my_integer = 42